01/10/2022 by Carney Sandoe Staff | Conferences

-For the first time ever, all of our hiring conferences are being held virtually.
-Since interviews are being done over the phone or on Zoom instead of in person, what does that mean in terms of best etiquette practices?
+After holding all of our hiring conferences virtually in 2021, we're excited to be hosting two in-person and two virtual hiring conferences in 2022.
+Since interviews are being done over the phone or on Zoom instead of in person, what does that mean in terms of best conference etiquette practices?

 Whether hiring conference season is just kicking off or almost wrapping up, it's never a bad idea to refresh our candidates on conference etiquette.
 Check out the tips below curated from questions we often receive from candidates during conferences — but with an updated virtual twist.

 Should I send a thank-you note after the conference?

 We definitely encourage you to send a note thanking a school for their time and indicating your continued interest in the position.
 While handwritten notes have a lot of charm, emails are perfectly acceptable and actually give the recipient an easy way to continue the conversation with you.
 An email sitting in an inbox has more potential for a response than a card that can get easily misplaced.
 If you do choose to use snail mail, make sure you send it ASAP.